Appalachian Swing!

 Appalachian Swing! is the second album by the American bluegrass band the Kentucky Colonels and was released on April 20, 1964 on World Pacific Records.
 Although it failed to chart in America, the album sold reasonably well over the course of the year and became an influential underground classic.
 A number of critics and authors have commented on how guitarist Clarence White's flatpicking guitar style on the album influenced the development of bluegrass guitar playing.

 Recording

 Appalachian Swing! was recorded in one marathon evening session, without any overdubbing, at World Pacific Studios in Los Angeles, with the band's manager and owner of the Ash Grove folk club, Ed Pearl, co-producing with Richard Bock.
 Bock also originated the album's title, which is a play on composer Aaron Copland's popular orchestral suite, Appalachian Spring, as well as a reference to how he felt the group's music "swung".

 Unlike the Colonels' previous album, Appalachian Swing! is an entirely instrumental record—a creative decision that was taken in an effort to keep recording costs down.
-However, there is speculation among some bluegrass aficionados that, in making Appalachian Swing! a purely instrumental album, World Pacific were attempting to emulate the success of Glen Campbell's early '60s instrumental records, such as The Astounding 12-String Guitar of Glen Campbell.
+However, there is speculation among some bluegrass aficionados that, in making Appalachian Swing! a purely instrumental album, World Pacific was attempting to emulate the success of Glen Campbell's early '60s instrumental records, such as The Astounding 12-String Guitar of Glen Campbell.